ltspicer/LittleFS_Manager/README.md

 Sketch for managing the LittleFS memory on an ESP

-Sketch zur Verwaltung des LittleFS Speichers auf einem ESPs
+Sketch zur Verwaltung des LittleFS Speichers auf einem ESP

 -----------------------------------